 The WFTC application, along with the required attachments, must be received by the department no later than December 31st in the calendar year following the tax year for which you file your federal income tax return.
 If December 31st falls on a Saturday or Sunday, then the application will be due the next business day.
 For example, if you are requesting a WFTC refund based on your 2022 tax year information, the WFTC application, along with all required attachments, are due on or before January 2, 2024.
-This is because December 31, 2023, falls on a Sunday and January 1, 2024, is a holiday, so the WFTC application deadline would fall on the next business day which is January 2, 2024.
+This is because December 31, 2023 falls on a Sunday and January 1, 2024 is a holiday, so the WFTC application deadline would fall on the next business day which is January 2, 2024.
+RCW 1.16.050.

-- (a) If you are submitting your application electronically: To be considered timely, your WFTC application, along with all required attachments, must be received by the department on or before December 31st. - (b) If you are submitting your application by mail: To be considered timely, your WFTC application, along with all required attachments, must be sent by the United States mail and postmarked on or before the December 31st deadline. - (c) For information on how to file an application, refer to the department's website. - (8) What additional items do I need to include for the department to process my WFTC application?
-In addition to the WFTC application, you must also provide the following items as attachments to your WFTC application in order for the department to process and remit your WFTC refund: - (a) Federal income tax return: Applicants must include a copy of their complete federal income tax return, including all applicable schedules that they filed for the period for which they are claiming the WFTC refund.
-For example, if you are claiming a WFTC refund for the 2022 tax year, you must submit a full and complete copy of your 2022 federal income tax return that you filed with the federal government. - (b) Proof of identity: You must provide proof of your identity. - (i) A government or tribal-issued photo identification of the applicant to establish your identity. - (ii) Examples of acceptable identification include, but are not limited to, the following: - (A) Washington driver's license (preferred); - (B) Passport (U.S. or foreign) or passport card; - (C) Permanent resident card (Form I-551) or alien registration receipt card; - (D) Employee authorization document card (Form I-766); - (E) U.S. visa with picture; or - (F) Other verifiable identification card issued by a federal, state, tribal, or local government agency or entity which has a picture. - (iii) If you are filing with a third-party preparer or with tax preparation software, you must include a copy of your picture identification with your WFTC application at the time of filing. - (iv) Only applicants must provide a copy of their identification.
-If you are married and filing married filing jointly on your federal income tax return, you do not need to provide photo identification for your spouse with the WFTC application.
-If you have qualifying children, you do not need to provide photo identification for your children with the WFTC application.
+- (a) If you are submitting your application electronically: To be considered timely, your WFTC application, along with all required attachments, must be received by the department on or before December 31st. - (b) If you are submitting your application by mail: To be considered timely, your WFTC application, along with all required attachments, must be sent by United States mail and postmarked on or before the December 31st deadline. - (c) For more information on how to file an application, refer to the department's website at WorkingFamiliesCredit.wa.gov. - (8) What additional items do I need to include for the department to process my WFTC application?
+In addition to the WFTC application, you must also attach a copy of your filed federal income tax return to your WFTC application.
+The attached copy of your federal income tax return must be complete, meaning that it must include all applicable schedules filed with the federal government for the period for which you are claiming the WFTC refund.
+For example, if you are claiming a

-(v) If you are unable to provide proof of your identity, you will need to contact the department to determine if there are other methods by which you can prove your identity, which the department may allow at its discretion.
+[ 7 ] OTS-3829.6

+WFTC refund for the 2022 tax year, you must submit a full and complete copy of your 2022 federal income tax return that you filed with the federal government.

-Question 8A: What happens if I do not provide the additional required documents with my WFTC application?
+Question 8A: What happens if I do not provide my complete federal income tax return with my WFTC application?